Otus-DevOps-2018-09/Andreyovs_infra/README.md

 -Created environments for stage and production with variables defined using Ansible `group_vars`.
 Added tasks for the `app` and `db` roles to display the environments they belong to
 -Installed `jdauphant.nginx` community role with `ansible-galaxy` and configured Ansible to allow Reddit application to be reachable on port `80`.
 The appropriate firewall rule has been added to Terraform configuration
 - Organised playbooks according to Ansible
-- :large_blue_diamond: Created `credentials.yml` for each environment and encrypted its content using `ansible-vault`
+- Created `credentials.yml` for each environment and encrypted its content using `ansible-vault`